azerothcore/azerothcore.github.io/_submissions/module/mod-no-hearthstone-cooldown.md

 - Core hooks used:
     + PlayerScript: OnLogin
     + PlayerScript: OnBeforeTeleport
+    + WorldScript: OnAfterConfigLoad

 # Description
-A module that simply disables the cooldown of the Hearthstone
+A module that simply skips the cooldown of the Hearthstone